Samuel-the-crack/Samuel-the-crack/README.md

 - 👋 Hi, I’m @Samuel-the-crack
 - 👀 I’m interested in Data Science and Machine Learning
-- 📫 How to reach me (https://www.linkedin.com/in/samuel-adi-wicaksono/ "Linkedin Profile")
+- 📫 How to reach me [Linkedin Profile](https://www.linkedin.com/in/samuel-adi-wicaksono/)

 <!---
 Samuel-the-crack/Samuel-the-crack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.